-Davros’s Dalek slaughtered the Moroks who ventured into the Bunker effortlessly and quickly left their bunker and began to attack them across all of Skaro.
-The Moroks were not even able to inflict one casualty on Davros’s Dalek who ruthlessly dispatched them and sent them fleeing from Skaro.
+Davros’ Dalek slaughtered the Moroks who had ventured into the bunker effortlessly and quickly left their bunker and began to attack the alien invaders across all of Skaro.
+The Moroks were not even able to inflict one casualty on Davros’ Dalek force who ruthlessly dispatched them and sent them fleeing from Skaro.

 All of Zolfian and Yarvelling’s Daleks would be further mutated to the point were physically they were identical to Davros’s Daleks, their minds were also purged of all emotions except hate like Davros’s Daleks and all traces of their identities were wiped too.
 Their casings were also improved too.

 Now there was only one unified Dalek race.

 The Emperor and the leader of Davros’s Daleks who had personally gunned down Davros agreed to merge together into the one creature which was considerably more intelligent than any other Dalek and now required a much larger casing.

 The New Fused Emperor

 With Skaro once again theirs, the new an improved Dalek race piloted Skaro out of the galaxy and into a solar system of uninhabitated planets so that they could begin plans to resume their war against the rest of the cosmos in peace.

 “Daleks cannot be defeated”.
 The Daleks follow their greatest enemy through all of time and space itself.

 Davros’ Daleks had been aware of the Doctors existence from the very beginning.
 Though the Doctor had been able to destroy the tape Davros had forced the Doctor to make, explaining the reason for every Dalek defeat, pieces of old CCTV footage of the Doctor debating with his companions on whether or not to destroy them had survived.